Harry J. Brooks: Ford Flivver

-During his overnight stay at Titusville, Brooks had repaired the aircraft using a propeller from the forced landing.
-He had also placed wooden toothpicks in the vent holes of the fuel cap to prevent moist air from entering and condensing overnight.
-On February 25, Brooks took off to complete the race and circled out over the Atlantic where his motor quit and he went down off Melbourne, Florida.
+During his overnight stay at Titusville, Brooks repaired the aircraft using a propeller from the forced landing.
+He also placed wooden toothpicks in the vent holes of the fuel cap to prevent moist air from entering and condensing overnight.
+On February 25, 1928, Brooks took off to complete the race and circled out over the Atlantic Ocean, where his motor quit, and he crashed into the sea and was killed off Melbourne, Florida.
 The wreckage of the Ford Flivver washed up, but Brooks' body was never found.
 Investigation of the wreckage disclosed that the toothpicks had plugged the fuel cap vent holes, causing an engine stoppage.

 Brooks was slated to be a pilot for Richard Evelyn Byrd's expeditions.